-REL 126 Judaism Then and Now - Spring 2012
+SPECIAL TOPIC: REL 196.
+Judaism Then and Now

-Instructor: Naomi Gal
+Instructor: Naomi Gal Office: Zinzendorf Hall, room 302 Office hours: Wednesday 3:30-4:30 Phone: 610-625-7763 E mail: ngal@moravian.edu

-Office: Hamilton Hall 204

-Phone: 610-625-7763

-E-mail: ngal@moravian.edu

-Office hours: Tuesday 4:00-5:00 or by appointment

 Course Description and Overview

 What is Judaism, or should we ask: Who is a Jew?
 It is a multifaceted question that is still being debated in different contexts, and has even reached the Israeli Supreme Court in some cases of complex situations.